-Topic Sustainability and ESG What we heard Brighthouse has developed an appropriate plan to build its sustainability program.
-Brighthouse should seek to disclose ESG practices that are most significant to the Company and in line with stakeholder expectations, particularly in the areas of human capital management and diversity and inclusion.
-What we're doing Our Board and management have been focused on developing our sustainability program and enhanced ESG disclosures (see "Proxy Summary - Our Sustainability Journey").
-COVID-19 Pandemic Response It is important for us to discuss our actions in response to the pandemic, including impacts on our strategy, employees, business continuity, and customers.
-We discuss our response at (see "Proxy Summary - Our Response to the COVID-19 Pandemic").
-Board Composition Our Board composition reflects strong diversity, including an appropriate mix of skills, experiences, backgrounds, and demographic diversity traits, which support generating diversity of thought.
-Our Directors do no not appear to have excessive commitments that may impact their ability to focus on Brighthouse.
-We continue to recruit Directors whose skills align with Brighthouse's strategy and who add to the overall diversity of our Board (see "- Building Our Board of Directors").
+Topic What we heard What we're doing Sustainability and ESG Brighthouse Financial has made meaningful progress on its sustainability journey, including substantive disclosures in important areas.
+Brighthouse Financial should continue to enhance its sustainability program and enhance disclosures in areas that are most significant to the Company and in line with stakeholder expectations, particularly in the areas of human capital management, DE&I, and climate risk.
+We have enhanced our disclosures relating to human capital management, DE&I, and climate risk in our 2021 Annual Report and on our Corporate Responsibility website located at www.brighthousefinancial.com/about-us/corporate-responsibility.
+Our inaugural corporate sustainability report, which we plan to publish by the third quarter of 2022, will include more comprehensive information about our sustainability program and will be aligned with SASB and TCFD frameworks (see "Proxy Summary - Our Sustainability Journey").
+Board Composition Our Board composition reflects our strong focus on diversity, including an appropriate mix of skills, experiences, backgrounds, and demographic diversity traits, which support generating diversity of thought.
+Our Directors do not appear to have excessive commitments that may impact their ability to focus on Brighthouse Financial.
+We continue to recruit Directors whose skills align with Brighthouse Financial's strategy and who add to the overall diversity of our Board (see "- Building Our Board of Directors").
 We actively monitor our Directors' commitments to ensure they can exercise appropriate oversight of the Company.
-Governance Brighthouse has a reasonable and balanced governance profile, given its position as a recently independent, public company.
-Brighthouse should regularly assess its governance practices to ensure that they remain appropriate over time.
+Governance Brighthouse Financial has a reasonable and balanced governance profile, given its position as a recently independent, public company.
+Brighthouse Financial should regularly assess its governance practices to ensure that they remain appropriate over time.
 Our Board regularly reviews our governance practices and considers whether to adopt any changes.
-Virtual Stockholder Meetings Brighthouse should continue to conduct our virtual annual stockholder meetings in a way that protects stockholders' ability to participate fully. • At our Annual Meeting, we will continue our practices that protect stockholders' ability to participate (see "The Annual Meeting, Voting and Other Information - Attending the Annual Meeting").
+See also "2021 Vote Results and Our Response" below.
+Virtual Stockholder Meetings Brighthouse Financial should continue to conduct virtual annual stockholder meetings in a way that ensures stockholders' ability to participate fully.
+At our Annual Meeting, we will continue our practices that protect stockholders' ability to participate (see "The Annual Meeting, Voting and Other Information - Attending the Annual Meeting").